-Beneficent Technology, Inc. has a for-profit subsidiary, Bengineering, Inc. which has been involved in providing engineering consulting services.
+Benetech has a for-profit subsidiary, Bengineering, Inc. which had been involved in providing engineering consulting services.
 Bengineering, Inc.'s assets, liabilities, revenues and expenses have been consolidated in the financial statements.
-Bengineering, Inc. did not have any significant activity in 2020 or 2019.
-Both Beneficent Technology, Inc. and its for-profit subsidiary, Bengineering, Inc. (collectively, the "Organization"), operated under the Benetech dba and brand name.
+Both Benetech and its for-profit subsidiary, Bengineering, Inc. (collectively, the "Organization"), operated under the Benetech dba and brand name.
+Bengineering, Inc. did not have any activity since 2019.
+On August 18, 2021, the board of directors of Benetech approved the dissolution of the Bengineering, Inc. and was officially dissolved on November 12, 2021.